Andrew Yang Is Right About Climate Change, Says NASA Oceanographer Josh Willis

 The 44-year-old entrepreneur said that, although doing everything to move the climate in the right direction is a priority, Americans need to begin focusing on moving to higher ground.
 He finished by linking back to his universal basic income (UBI) proposal, suggesting that the moving process would be easier if every American over the age of 18 had economic resources — $1,000 a month, in particular — in their hands.

-Although it may sound gloomy, Nextshark reports that NASA oceanographer Josh Willis said in a recent CNN interview that Yang is right.
+Although this may sound like a gloomy forecast, Nextshark reports that NASA oceanographer Josh Willis remarked that Yang is right in a recent CNN interview.

 Presidential candidate @AndrewYang was criticized for invoking wealth when asked about his climate change solution at a recent debate, but wealth matters according to the FEMA study. https://t.co/ODGeeoYeBL